 So here are some info about Kawasan Falls.
 Looks like this falls has won more awards than me.
 I can attest to the “Cleanest Inland Body of Water” because I am mesmerized with the sparkling cleanliness of the river.

 There are actually several carinderia stalls within the vicinity of Kawasan Falls.
 It was actually raining when we got there.
 And to tell you the truth I got a little bit discouraged to swim.
 I already felt cold.
 Much more if I emerged myself in the water.
 I don’t like feeling cold.

+I thought I would be contented having just photos.
+But I eventually submerged myself in the cold waters.
+At first, the cold bit painfully.
+But I get used to it.
+Everybody did.
 By the way, the most popular activity in Kawasan is canyoneering.
 But I’m not adventurous enough and I am glad that my travel buddies were not game for it too.
 Or else I’m screwed.
 To be fair, I used to be excited with extreme activities.
 Maybe it’s the “Tita” growing inside me.

 5. Teofilo Camomot Shrine

 This archbishop from Cebu is under beatification for sainthood.
 I heard a lot of stories about him from our tour guide.
 But what interest me the most was he was born at the same date as my brother and he died the exactly the day after I was born.
 What a coincidence!
 Anyway this shrine holds his original casket, personal writings among others.